rawmodel/framework/README.md

 > Strongly-typed JavaScript object with support for validation and error handling.

-This is a light weight open source package for the **server** and **browser** (using module bundler) written with  [TypeScript](https://www.typescriptlang.org).
+This is a lightweight open source package for the **server** and **browser** (using module bundler) written with  [TypeScript](https://www.typescriptlang.org).
 It's actively maintained, well tested and already used in production environments.
 The source code is available on [GitHub](https://github.com/xpepermint/rawmodeljs) where you can also find our [issue tracker](https://github.com/xpepermint/rawmodeljs/issues).

 ## Related Projects